 Inis Oírr is the smallest one of the islands and has a population of about 300 people.
 It has a distinctive charm about it and the local folk on the island still very much live a traditional Irish way of life.
 The little village on the island has a popular Irish pub, which is a great spot to enjoy a traditional Irish music session at its best!

-The islands are usually explored by foot, bike or horseback.
-They are a paradise for outdoor activities like hiking, fishing, swimming, diving, surfing or birdwatching.
+The islands are also easily explored by foot and are a paradise for outdoor activities like hiking, fishing, swimming, diving, surfing or birdwatching.
+You can also travel by horse and cart and you'll see the operators lined up by the pier from May to September.

 Discover Connemara, a beautifully scenic region just north of Galway City with Lally Tours.
 This tour includes stops at Kylemore Abbey & Victorian Gardens, Leenane Village, Killary Fjord and the village of An Spidéal overlooking Galway Bay.